By Allison McGreal, Assistant Vice President, PartnerOne Environmental

 Some accounts are obviously more “environmental” than others.
 For example, asbestos/lead/mold abatement, soil and groundwater remediation, underground storage tank installation or removal, industrial cleaners, air quality testing, waste brokers, environmental site assessment consultants, etc. are clearly a fit for an environmental carrier and are therefore eligible for CGL/CPL/PL coverage.
 Some of the more unclear risks are oil and gas consultants or roustabout contractors, energy efficiency consultants, solar energy installation or consultants and erosion control contractors.
 Risks that are often thought of as being environmental, but are typically not a good fit for an environmental program, are geotechnical or civil engineers, infrastructure design or consulting, drainage design, oil and gas contractors working over the hole, oil or gas exploration, and mining.
 There are carriers better suited to write these non-environmental risks including A&E or Oil and Gas programs.
 Non-environmental General Liability can typically be written in a standard market.

-Most environmental insurers will offer Pollution coverage for a non-environmental contractor.
+Many environmental insurers will offer Pollution coverage for a non-environmental contractor.
 For example, a plumber has a clear mold exposure.
-If he doesn’t install a pipe properly, leading to leakage and subsequently a water damage loss, there is a pollution exposure for mold.
+If a pipe isn’t installed properly leading to leakage and subsequently a water damage loss, there is a pollution exposure for mold.
 However, a plumber isn’t usually considered an “environmental” contractor.
 The same holds true for soil excavation and grading contractors.
-While they certainly may have a pollution exposure, if they damage underground pipes or tanks during an excavation project, most carriers wouldn’t consider this an environmental risk.
+While they certainly may have a pollution exposure if they damage underground pipes or tanks during an excavation project, most carriers wouldn’t consider this an environmental risk.
 In each of these cases, the CPL would be offered but not the CGL.